cloudyr/googleComputeEngineR/inst/dockerfiles/demoDockerAppEngine/README.md

 5. Deploy via `gcloud app deploy --project your-project`

-Deploy new cron via `gcloud app deploy cron.yaml`
+Deploy new cron via `gcloud app deploy cron.yaml --project your-project`

+6. App should then be deployed on https://your-project.appspot.com/ - every GET request to https://your-project.appspot.com/demoR (or other endpoints you have specified in R script) will run the R code.
+The cron will run every hour to this endpoint as specified by the cron file above.
+Logs for the instance are found [here](https://console.cloud.google.com/logs/viewer).